schulbe/NamedEntityRecognition/README.md

 I experienced this fact to make such taggers close to useless for *realistic* corpora like Tweets, Emails, etc.

 This project presents a proof of concept for a different more robust approach.
 (This might very well be outdated now, a few years later)

 I evaluated it on data that is not publicly available and can thus not be provided here, however this approach did outperform Spacy significantly.
 Feel free to evaluate your own datasets.
+A short practical introduction is to be found in the HowTo.ipynb notebook.

 ## General Idea
 This tagger presents a purely context based approach to NER tagging using a large (untagged) corpus and a small list of